-12. En route to the Caverns (31⁄2 hours from El Paso) the paved highway followed the historic Butterfield Trail, passed Signal Peak, highest point in Texas.
-Though the day was warm, the Shreves and Barhams never noticed it because the stage was air-conditioned.
+14. En route to the Caverns (31⁄2 hours from El Paso) the paved highway followed the historic Butterfield Trail, passed Signal Peak, highest point in Texas.
+Though the day was warm, the Shreves and Barhams never noticed it because the stage was air - conditioned.
 They are box lunches en route.

-14. Awed by size of the stalagmites and stalactites, skillfully illuminated by hidden lights, Alline said it was just like being in fairyland.
-Here is the base of the Giant Dome, a stalagmite sixty feet high.
-Tour of the Caverns took three hours.
-They returned to the surface by elevator.
+16. Awed by size of the stalagmites and stalactites, skillfully illuminated by hidden lights, Alline said it was just like being in fairyland.
+They returned to the surface by elevator, arrived back in El Paso that evening in time to board the Galifornian to Chicago.